 We adapt training volumes as athletes mature physically and mentally.

 We recognize the day-to-day accomplishments that build towards the larger goal.

 Our coaching staff brings decades of experience in swimming, cycling, running, and triathlon with certifications from USA Triathlon and USA Cycling.

 Christy leverages 21 years of multisport experience, holds USA Triathlon Level 1, USA Triathlon Level 2 and USA Triathlon Youth & Junior coaching certifications, and is a USA Triathlon talent identification liaison.
 Christy leads the Junior Elite Women's Select Camp at the Olympic Training Center in Colorado Springs and is a regular instructor for USA Triathlon Coaching Education's Youth & Junior coaching certification program.
 As Head Coach, Christy oversees all coaching of Mini Cow Tri's Development, Competition and High Performance Teams.

 In June 2019, Christy was named USA Triathlon 2018 Development Coach of the Year.
 Read USA Triathlon’s press release

 Brian Lausch, Co-founder, USA Triathlon Certified Race Director

-Brian is a USA Triathlon Certified Race Director and race directs the Columbia Association Kids Triathlon and Nottingham Kids Triathlon and is Camp Director of USA Triathlon's Mid-Atlantic Region Junior Elite Skills Camp.
-Brian also project manages the Maryland Youth Triathlon Series, is a contractor with Kinetic Multisports, Racine MultiSports and Maryland Tour de Cure.
+Brian is a USA Triathlon Certified Race Director and manages all non-coaching aspects of Mini Cow Tri.
+Brian race directs Mini Cow Tri’s Columbia Association Kids Triathlon and Nottingham Kids Triathlon, and is Camp Director of USA Triathlon’s MidEast Region Youth and Junior Skills Camp.
+Brian project manages the Maryland Youth Triathlon Series and provides contract services to clients including Kinetic Multisports, Racine MultiSports, and Maryland Tour de Cure.

 Jake Fox, Assistant Coach